propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.65 =
+* Added ability to filter commercial properties by price and/or rent.
+Accompanying Template Assistant add on too allowing you to add these fields to search forms
+* Added ability to add classes commercial-sales-only or commercial-lettings-only to form controls to show them based on commercial for sale/to rent selection
+* Corrected new 'Recently Viewed' tab/popup showing on non-Property Hive related pages
+* Added Qatar to list of supported countries
+* Declared compatibility for WordPress 5.5

 = 1.4.64 =
 * Hide users with role 'subscriber' in all negotiator related lists